-American Ingenuity’s component panels for the 15′ – 48′ domes contains seven inch thick rigid Expanded Polystyrene (E.P.S.) insulation which has an R value of 28.
+American Ingenuity’s component panel contains seven inch thick rigid Expanded Bead Polystyrene (E.P.S.) insulation which has an R value of 28.
 The seven inch thick insulation is comparable to eleven inch thick fiberglass batting.
 There is no wood in the American Ingenuity Dome shell to interrupt the insulation or to rot or to be eaten by termites or to burn.
 However, a temporary wooden rib system is utilized to support the panels during the dome assembly until all the seams between the panels and the entryways and dormers are concreted and then the system comes down.
 The dome is self supporting.
 The exterior is steel reinforced concrete that is primed and painted.
-Your locally purchased doors and windows are installed in pressure treated wood framed wall under the entryway and dormer panels.
+To view a file that covers the rib system, view Rib.

 1. What’s the benefit of insulating my home?